akhilgkrishnan/Invisible-Cloak/README.md

 ### setup/Requirements

-    The code is written in Python (Python3) C++ code will be available soon You need the following libraries
+    The code is written in Python (Python3).

         * numpy
         * OpenCV